todogroup/working-hours/README.md

 ## What are working hours?

-Work Days are primarily for doing cleanup on the various issues and PRs in the [TODO Group GitHub organisation](https://github.com/todogroup).
+Working Hours are primarily for doing cleanup on the various issues and PRs in the [TODO Group GitHub organisation](https://github.com/todogroup).
 We've found that if we don't regularly set aside time to do these tasks, they never get done.

 Here is a list of things that we expect people to work during the WDA meetings.
 The list is sorted by TODO project contribution level, in descending order: